ForgeRock/forgeops-init/6.5/smoke-tests/README-skaffold.md

 <aside class="warning">
 Skaffold needs access to the helm/ charts.
 The helm/ directory is a symbolic link to your forgeopps helm/ charts.
-You needto verify this is correct for your environment.
+You need to verify this is correct for your environment.
 </aside>

 The skaffold files do not start any directory services.
 Start the directory using helm commands.
 The directory